Edgarhv/Belly-Button-Biodiversity/README.md

 ## Summary

 I created an HTML HTML/Javascript project that has a customized dashboard with a bar, bubble, and gauge chart for different types of bacteria.
 The dashboard is able to be filtered by the different bacteria IDs in a drop-down menu.
+Finally, I changed the color of the square of the title.